SChoi005/email-example/README.md

 5. password : your Gmail password
 6. Port : 465(SSL required) or 587(TLS required)

-When SMTP server is Gmail, there might be additional setting to need. ex) secondary password, App password
+When SMTP server is Gmail, there might be additional setting to need.<br/>
+ex) secondary password, App password <br/>
-At the time, app password applies to spring.mail.password
+At the time, app password applies to spring.mail.password in application.properties